namelessu/Notes/Useless College Notes/Recent Egypt History/3-Ismail Pasha.md

 ## **4. How did his European education influence his vision for Egypt?**
 - It made him think more about the European ideas in modernization.
 ## **5. What role did his marriages play in his political alliances?**
-- He was married multiple times and reflected his opulence his wives and children played significant roles in maintaining his prestige.
+- He was married about 14 times and reflected his opulence his wives and children played significant roles in maintaining his prestige.

 ## **6. When was he become the Khedive of Egypt?**
 - He became the Khedive of Egypt at 19th January 1863.